S-Chiaravanont/dashboard_mileage/README.md

-# Getting Started with Create React App
+# Getting Started with Dashboard Mileage

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a dashboard UI created with Material UI & X-Charts components.
+It's to showcase my React/Typescript skills.
+Dashboard contains 2 pages, Mileage & Mileage HR.
+There are guage and line graphs components from X-Charts, HTML Tables and 2 forms; update favorite location and new mileage form.
+One last feature is ability to download PDF of the data from history table on Mileage HR page/table tab.

 ## Available Scripts